What is Excess Cash Flow?

 - The triggering events include cash inflows generated from operating, sales of assets, and financing activities.

-- Certain events are excluded from excess cash flows, such as inventory sales, expenses on financing activities, and capital expenditures for expanding new business.
+- Certain transactions are excluded from excess cash flows terms, such as inventory sales, expenses on financing activities, and capital expenditures for expanding new business.

 Understanding Excess Cash Flow